PhilGrunewald/Behave2016/manuscript.md

 #### Elexon

-[XXX Jose: could you write a very brief piece on sources and uses of the standard load profile?]
+In the UK Elexon collect electricity use data on a rolling bases an update profiles twice a year to be used for settlement [@Elexon13b].
+The target sample size is 2,500 randomly selected households.
+Profiles are generated for 8 distinct classes, the first two of which are domestic households with or without low cost night time tariffs (Economy 7).

+#### CBT
+The Electricity Smart Metering Customer Behaviour Trials (CBT) involved over 5000 participants, metered on a half hourly bases and exposed to a range of static time of use tariffs (@CER11).

+The data provides statistically robust comparisons between a control group and customers exposed to higher peak time prices.
+Overall usage was reported to be reduced by 2.5% and peaks by as much as 8.8%.
+What this study is not able to answer is how these changes came about and whether the peak reduction was a form of 'load shifting' or the avoidance of loads.

-#### CER
+#### CLNR
-The Electricity Smart Metering Customer Behaviour Trials were a set of trials, commissioned by the Commission for Energy Regulation (CER) of Ireland.
-These trials were undertaken with the aim of providing information on the impact of the implementation of electricity smart-metering technologies and demand-side management strategies, two elements which are supposed to be the key to the transition towards low carbon energy systems.
-In late 2007, CER implemented the first phase of the project, which was divided into three main components: metering technology trials, customer behaviour trials, and cost-benefit analysis for the large-scale deployment of smart-meters.
-The overall objective of the customer behaviour trials was to determine to what extent the combination of smart metering technology and different DSM strategies have the potential to effect a measurable change in consumer behaviours.
-More specifically, they were looking at whether these strategies had the potential to cause reductions in peak demand and changes in the overall electricity use of, mainly, the residential sector.
-During these trials, which ran from 1st January to 31st December 2010, 650 participants trialled different time of use tariffs and demand side management stimuli, making this study one of the largest and most important smart metering behavioural trials.
-This study provides us with valuable and numerous insights into the impact of the implementation of smart-meters and smart-metering-enabled DSM strategies (@CER11).
+The Customer-Led Network Revolution (CLNR) trials involved about 11,000 domestic customers and 2,000 Small and Medium Enterprises.
+650 of the residential customers were subject to Time of Use tariffs.
+Data and insights from the project have been published [@CLNR13, @CLNR13a, @CLNR14, @CLNR15].

 #### HES
-The UK's Household Electricity Survey (HES) was the result of a study jointly commissioned by Defra, DECC and the Energy Saving Trust.
-The study had four main objectives: To identify the range and quantity of electrical appliances found in the typical home, to understand their patterns of use and their impact on peak electricity demand, to monitor total electricity consumption of the homes as well as that of individual major appliances in the household, and to collect user habit data when using the range of appliances present in the households.
-For this study a total of 250 owner-occupier households were monitored over the period May 2010 to July 2011; 26 of these households were monitored for a full year.
-The remaining households were monitored for periods of one month, during different months throughout the trial period.
-These households were chosen such that the whole sample matched as closely as possible the typical socio-economic mix.
-In this study, however, only home-owners were asked to participate in the survey.
-The electricity consumption levels of the 250 households were carefully monitored and recorded.
-This database includes electricity consumption metered data of individual appliances within each of the monitored households for each day of the monitoring period, and for some households the total load profiles as recorded from the mains are also available.
-Survey participants were also required to keep detailed logs of how they used certain appliances.
-This dataset represents a unique source of highly detailed electricity profiles, and it has already provided very important insights into the way electricity is used in UK households (@HES13)

-#### CLNR
-The Customer-Led Network Revolution (CLNR) was a four year smart grid demonstration project which was established in order to determine how the integration of new low carbon technologies such as solar PV, electric heating systems and electric vehicles might impact on the current electricity grid networks, and therefore, help electricity networks prepare for the transition towards a low carbon economy.
-While network management and demand response technologies already exist and are well documented, they had not previously been deployed at distribution level in a market with the degree of vertical separation of Great Britain.
-The CLNR project aimed to provide the knowledge necessary to bridge this gap.
-The project was completed in 2014, and during its four years of demonstration, customers, network processes and low carbon technologies were integrated into one of the most comprehensive trials undertaken in Europe.
-The project generated important new insights into customer electricity practices and attitudes.
-These insights will ensure that the development of smart grids continues to make effective progress.
-The CLNR trials involved about 11,000 domestic customers, as well as some 2,000 Small and Medium Enterprises.
-Among the residential customers involved in the trials, 650 were subject to Time of Use tariffs, 380 had heat pumps installed, 470 had solar PV generation units, and 160 were electric vehicle users.
-Moreover, as part of the project six high-capacity batteries were installed in order to trial electrical energy storage technology.
-The largest of these devices has a 5MWh capacity, making it one of the largest currently in operation in Europe.
-The devices were placed in a mixture of rural and urban locations in the Northeast and Yorkshire regions, in the UK.
-These locations combined offer a representative sample that is equivalent to 80% of the UK’s total electricity distribution network.
-Moreover, the devices were placed at different points in the network so as to provide a comprehensive image of how the technology works across various geographies and demographic makeups (@CLNR14).

-# REPRESENTING TEMPORALITY (Jose)

-Limitations and gaps in data
-¬	Mismatch in profiles CREST wrt HES

-## Active occupancy based consumption
+The UK's Household Electricity Survey (HES) aimed to provide a more detailed insight into the appliance ownership and use patterns.
+250 owner-occupier households were monitored down to the individual appliance level.
+26 households were monitored for a full year, the remaining over one month.
+Some participants were also required to keep detailed logs of how they used certain appliances. (@HES13, @Zimmermann12)

+These new sources of data allow to test modelling assumptions and can themselves enable enhanced modelling approaches.
+The next section will build on their ability to give insights into the timing of electricity use at household level.

+# Representing temporality in household demand models

 In this section we will explore how well occupancy and activity data support the simulation of realistic household profiles.
 Empirical data from Elexon [@XXX] and HES is used to contrast intra-day profiles for households and selected appliances.

+## Active occupancy based consumption

-Figure XXX2 shows the profiles for each of the three sources of data averaged across their sample.
+Figure XXX2 shows the profiles for each of the three sources of data averaged across their sample (HES N=243, CREST 243 runs, Elexon N=2500 class 1)

  The overall shape of HES and Elexon data is very similar, with HES displaying a slightly higher average load, but almost identical peak demand.
-CREST data is calibrated to produce the same average consumption.
+The higher use has been explained by the sample exclusively containing owner-occupiers [@Zimmermann12].
+CREST data is calibrated to produce average national consumption figures.
 The distribution throughout the day is markedly different to the empirical data.
 Night time consumption is underestimated, while morning and evening peaks are significantly higher by up to 45% and 32% respectively.

 ![Mean daily load profiles](fig/load_profiles.png)

 This suggests that the link between active occupancy and consumption may not be as strong as assumed in the model.
-Night time baseload, which occurs when occupants are classified as 'non active', continues at a relatively high level.
+Night time baseload, which occurs when occupants are classified as 'non active', continues significant loads.
 A possible explanation is the prevalence of stand-by appliances, which do not require active user interaction.
 Evidence for smart appliances operating deliberately at night has not been found in the available data.

 The overestimate of 'peak periods' is to some extent a compensation effect, due to the calibration forcing the output to produce national average figures over a full day.
 However, Figure XXX2 shows that mid-day periods are less affected.
 This, too, is partially explained with lower active occupancy in mid-day.